 Since then, the concepts have been applied to all company types and have been proven a successful model to follow for companies aspiring to be one of the best within their sector.

+Kaizen looks for uninterrupted, ongoing incremental change.
 In other words, there is always room for improvement and we should all be continuously trying to become better.
 When applied to the workplace Kaizen means continuing improvement involving everyone – managers and workers alike.
 Kaizen can be implemented by improving every aspect of a business process in a step by step approach, while gradually developing employee skills through training education and increased involvement.

-The principles of Kaizen’s continual improvement are:
+For us, the principles of Kaizen’s continual improvement are: